-To apply to my Master's Degree in London in Art Direction & Creative thinking in advertising, I had to present myself most creatively in four minutes.
-Four minutes is both super short and way too long.
-When you're 22yo, Parisian, and not truly confident, it is a challenge.
+In order to apply for my Master's Degree in Art Direction & Creative Thinking in Advertising, I had to present myself most creatively in four minutes.
+Four minutes is both an extremely short amount of time as well as far too long.
+When you're twenty-two years old and not truly confident, it is a challenge.
 "What could I say?
 What is being creative?
-What does it really mean?"
+What does it really mean?".

-According to the dictionary, creativity means "the ability to transcend traditional ideas, rules, patterns, relationships, or the like, and to create meaningful new ideas, forms, methods, interpretations." so basically, pushing your limits to the fullest.
+According to the dictionary, creativity is "The ability to transcend traditional ideas, rules, patterns, relationships, or the like, and to create meaningful new ideas, forms, methods, interpretations."
+So essentially pushing your limits to the fullest.

-This school was creative by itself; it was an old church renovated into an art school.
-Every student looked different.
-There were 20k applicants and 40 selected students.
+This school was creative in itself.
+It was located in an old church that was later converted into an art school.
+Every student looked more different than the next.
+There were twenty thousand applicants and 40 selected students admitted to the program.

-I remember our teacher came up on stage; he wore pink pants with yellow bananas and a white t-shirt with his face on it.
-He was a successful trader who turned in advertising because "he made enough money to please his Jewish mother so now, he could do what he really loves."
+One curious day, our already quirky professor came up on stage wearing pink pants with pictures of yellow bananas scattered all over them and a white t-shirt with his face on it.
+He was a successful trader who stopped working in advertising because he "...made enough money to please his Jewish mother and could finally do what [he] really love[s]."

 Warm up your brain.

 Because creativity doesn't apply only to advertising, marketing, and communication, here are some tricks to let your brain flow:

 - Most people stop at their first ideas and don't apply equal focus to every moment of deliberate, divergent thinking: meaning, we usually stop at our first idea because we feel if it was the first, it's the right one.
 However, this is not the case.
 The first idea, rather than being the best one, can be the foundation of a bigger concept.
 You must continue to grow your ideas rather than get stuck on the first one.

 - Every minute is equally essential.
 Time doesn't have a value.